mhadidg/rssible/README.md

 sudo journalctl -u rssible -f
 ```

 That's it.
-You've just made it like any other app on your system; except the UI is web-based.
+You've just made it like any other app on your system, except the UI is web-based.

----

 ## Showcase examples

 See demo links on the [project homepage](https://rssible.hadid.dev/).

----
+## Acknowledgments

+This project was inspired by [Feedmaker](https://github.com/kevinschaul/feedmaker).

 ## License